eduardocasino/kim-1-programmable-memory-card/tools/README.md

     ip_addr             The IP address of the Pico W in dot-decimal notation, e.g., 192.168.0.10

     -h                  Shows the write command help
-    -s/--start OFFSET   Same as in the read command.
+    -s | --start OFFSET Same as in the read command.
 Mandatory for bin and raw formats.
 Ignored for prg and ihex.
-    -f/--format         Mandatory.
+    -f | --format       Mandatory.
 Format of the dumped data: bin         Binary data

                         ihex        Intel HEX format